I love all of my dogs, but I will admit this: only one of them is really, REALLY smart.

 Hide treats and measure how long it takes your pooch to find them

 First, hide a treat right under a towel, then gradually “complicate” things, by introducing multiple choices and trickier spots.
-If your dog is not struggling too much with the tasks, it’s a good indicator of a high IQ.
+If your dog is not struggling too much with the tasks, it’s a good indicator of a high IQ of a dog.

 Pay attention to your dog’s emotional reactions